 If there is already a null version in the bucket, it will be overwritten, and the original object content will also be replaced accordingly as shown below:

-If you initiate a GET Object request in a bucket where versioning is suspended, the current version of objects will be returned.
+A GET Object request in a versioning-suspended bucket returns the current version of an object.

 If versioning is suspended, a DELETE request will result in one of the following:

 If an object has a null version in the bucket, the null version of the object will be deleted.

 As you can see below, when you use a simple DELETE operation, COS will insert a delete marker for objects with a version ID of null.

 Since a delete marker does not have content, you will lose the original content of the null version when a delete marker replaces it.

 If an object does not have a null version in the bucket, a new delete marker will be added to the bucket.